johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

-Behind the scenes, Angular actually sets the `logger` parameter to the full service registered under the `LoggingService` token which happens to be the `DateLoggerService` that was [provided above](guide/dependency-injection-in-action#useclass).
+Behind the scenes, Bangular actually sets the `logger` parameter to the full service registered under the `LoggingService` token which happens to be the `DateLoggerService` that was [provided above](guide/dependency-injection-in-action#useclass).

 <div class="l-sub-section">